JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Bluetooth does have one funny feature, where [each frame is sent over a different channel](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum).
 The master chooses one out of 79 channels 1600 times a second, sending out the channel schedule so slaves know what channels to listen on.
 This is called [frequency-hopping spread spectrum](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum).
 The reason it does this is to avoid interference.
 Bluetooth operates on the same frequencies as WiFi, so your earbuds might be interfering with your WiFi connection.
 But with adaptive frequencies hopping, Bluetooth will monitor each channel and dynamically avoid the noisy ones.

-Let's look at a real mesh Multiple Access protocol.
+Let's look at a real mesh Medium Access Control protocol.

 #### Zigbee